 - A statement supporting a waiver from a state department of public health or its equivalent.

-The Minnesota Department of Health will consider recommending a waiver of the foreign residence requirement on behalf of physicians holding J-1 visas who have been admitted to the U.S. under a J-1 visa before September 30, 2012, under the following conditions:
+The Minnesota Department of Health will consider recommending a waiver of the foreign residence requirement on behalf of physicians holding J-1 visas who have been admitted to the U.S. under a J-1 visa, under the following conditions:

-- A waiver request to the Department of Health must come from a U.S. health care facility on behalf of a J-1 physician and not directly from a J-1 physician or physician's representative.
+- A waiver request to the Department of Health must come from a U.S. health care facility, registered to do business in Minnesota, on behalf of a J-1 physician and not directly from a J-1 physician or physician's representative.

 - The physician must be a primary care or specialty physician applying for a waiver to work in a Health Professional Shortage Area or Medically Underserved Area designated by the Secretary of Health and Human Services.

-- The physician must demonstrate a bona fide offer of employment at a health facility and must agree to work 40 hours per week for at least three years for a Medicare and Medicaid certified medical facility which also accepts medically indigent patients.
+- The physician must demonstrate a bona fide offer of employment at a health facility and must agree to work 40 hours per week of direct patient care for at least three years for a Medicare and Medicaid certified medical facility which also accepts medically indigent patients.

 - If the physician fails to fulfill the terms of the contract with the health care facility, they would not be eligible to apply for an immigrant visa or permanent residence unless they returned to their home country for two years.

-- There will be a limit of 30 waiver requests per state per fiscal year.
+- There will be a limit of 30 waiver requests per state per federal fiscal year.

 Submit your request including all of the following information to: